 The importance of local government combined with the apparent variations in performance suggest that there is significant scope to improve the entire Canadian economy and lifestyle by having all municipal governments performing as well as the best.
 However, it is necessary to properly understand the differences first, and the LGPI is designed to be a resource for that task.

-The LGPI is a measure of municipalities’ financial statistics (e.g. how much tax, expenditure on police, public debt, etc.), and the quality of their reporting.
+The LGPI is a measure of municipalities’ financial statistics (e.g. how much tax, expenditure on public safety, debt, etc.), and the quality of their reporting.
 It does not assess the results of output reporting (e.g. percentage of water leaked from reticulation system or average response time to 911 calls) directly, because this type of reporting is too sparse to make useful comparisons of service delivery performance.

 A full list of measures can be seen by looking at the report for any individual city in the “Browse Cities” section.

 From 2007-2009, the Local Government Performance Index was published as a traditional index prepared by staff of the Frontier Centre.
 While these indexes were widely covered in the media and many people expressed that they found the index valuable, there were several areas where the traditional index model might be improved upon.

 While no system of data assembly is perfect, we believe that this “wisdom of crowds” approach will give better results than traditional indexes.

 Like all projects, the LGPI is based on some key assumptions: